Oluwat-dev/medical-diagnosis-ai/README.md

 ---

 **Note**: This AI system demonstrates medical diagnosis capabilities but should never replace professional medical consultation.
+Thank you.